simplex-chat/simplexmq/protocol/agent-protocol.md

 It provides:
 - convenient protocol to create and manage bi-directional (duplex) connections between the users of SMP agents consisting of two (or more) separate unidirectional (simplex) SMP queues, abstracting away multiple steps required to establish bi-directional connections and any information about the servers location from the users of the protocol.
-- management of E2E encryption between SMP agents, generating ephemeral RSA keys for each connection.
+- management of E2E encryption between SMP agents, generating ephemeral asymmetric keys for each connection.
-- SMP command authentication on SMP servers, generating ephemeral RSA keys for each SMP queue.
+- SMP command authentication on SMP servers, generating ephemeral keys for each SMP queue.
-- TCP transport handshake and encryption with SMP servers.
+- TCP/TLS transport handshake with SMP servers.
 - validation of message integrity.

-SMP agent protocols provides no encryption or any security on the client side - it is assumed that the agent is executed in the trusted and secure environment.
+SMP agent protocol provides no encryption or security on the client side - it is assumed that the agent is executed in the trusted and secure environment, in one of three ways:

-The future versions of this protocol could provide:
-- managing redundant SMP queues with more than 1 queue in each direction.
-- managing simple symmetric groups as a foundation for chat groups and device synchronization.
-- agent cluster - synchronizing states of multiple agents.
-- secure "synchronous" streams with symmetric message encryption and connection-level authentication (requires extending [SMP protocol](./simplex-messaging.md)) - it can be used, e.g., for file transfers.
+- via TCP network using secure connection.
+- via local port (when the agent runs on the same device as a separate process).
+- via agent library, when the agent logic is included directly into the client application.

+The last option is the most secure, as it reduces the number of attack vectors in comparison with other options.
+[SimpleX Chat for terminal](https://github.com/simplex-chat/simplex-chat) uses this approach.

 ## SMP agent

-SMP agent is a client-side process or library that communicates via SMP servers using [simplex messaging protocol (SMP)](./simplex-messaging.md) with other SMP agents according to the commands received from its users.
-This protocol is a middle layer in SMP protocols stack (above SMP protocol but below any application level protocol) - it is intended to be used by client-side applications that need secure asynchronous bi-directional communication channels ("connections").
+SMP agent communicates via SMP servers using [simplex messaging protocol (SMP)](./simplex-messaging.md) with other SMP agents according to the commands received from its users.
+This protocol is a middle layer in SimpleX protocols (above SMP protocol but below any application level protocol) - it is intended to be used by client-side applications that need secure asynchronous bi-directional communication channels ("connections").

-The agent must have a persistent storage to manage the states of known connections and of the client-side information of two SMP queues that each connection consists of, and also the buffer of the most recent messages.
-The number of the messages that should be stored is implementation specific, depending on the error management approach that the agent implements; at the very least the agent must store the hash and id of the last received message.
+The agent must have a persistent storage to manage the states of known connections and of the client-side information of SMP queues that each connection consists of, and also the buffer of the most recent sent and received messages.
+The number of the messages that should be stored is implementation specific, depending on the error management approach that the agent implements; at the very least the agent must store the hash and id of the last received and sent message.

 ## SMP servers management

-SMP agent protocol commands do not contain SMP servers that the agent will use to establish the connections between their users.
+SMP agent protocol commands do not contain SMP servers that the agent will use to establish the connections.
 The servers are part of the agent configuration and can be dynamically added and removed by the agent implementation:
 - by the client applications via any API that is outside of scope of this protocol.
 - by the agents themselves based on servers availability and latency.